bakame-php/http-structured-fields/README.md

 echo $sequenceFromEncoded->toHttpValue(); //displays ':SGVsbG8gV29ybGQ=:'
 ```

 The Byte Sequence data type is a special string as defined in the RFC to represent base64 encoded data.
-To distinguish it from a normal string,
-the `Bakame\Http\StructuredFields\ByteSequence` class is used.
+To distinguish it from a normal string, the `Bakame\Http\StructuredFields\ByteSequence` class is used.

-To instantiate the class you are required to use the `ByteSequence::fromDecoded` or `ByteSequence::fromEncoded` named constructors.
+To instantiate the class you are required to use the `ByteSequence::fromDecoded` or `ByteSequence::fromEncoded`
-The class also exposes the complementary public methods `ByteSequence::decoded`, `ByteSequence::encoded` as well as
+named constructors.
+The class also exposes the complementary public methods `ByteSequence::decoded`,
-the `ByteSequence::toHttpValue` to enable its textual representation.
+`ByteSequence::encoded` as well as the `ByteSequence::toHttpValue` to enable its textual representation.

 #### Usages

+Items can be associated with an ordered maps of key-value pairs also known as parameters, where the
+keys are strings and the value are bare items.
+Their public API is covered in subsequent paragraphs.

+**An item without any parameter associated to it is said to be a bare item.**

 ```php
 use Bakame\Http\StructuredFields;